adam-mcdaniel/sage/README.md

 You can read [my blog post](https://adam-mcdaniel-blog.github.io/compilers-for-the-future) (~20 minute read) about the programming language to learn more about the implementation!

+Join the [Discord server](https://discord.gg/rSGkM4bcdP) to chat about Sage!

 ## How do I contribute?

 If you want to contribute, you can open an issue or a pull request.
 [Adding backends for other architectures is a great way to contribute!](https://github.com/adam-mcdaniel/sage/blob/main/src/targets/c.rs)